For more information, see:

 Well, NO, they aren't.
 They identify themselves as "An organization exhibiting Masonic documents, lectures, and objects in a historical context." - but their "exhibits" are online only and they appear to be owned by one person.

-The Phoenix Masonry website started not long after ours did and in the beginning they had all sorts of eye candy at a time when pictures of 'things Masonic' on the web were scarce.
-They went about accumulating things that they'd show on their site, some apparently DONATED by kind-hearted Masons or their families where it can only be assumed they thought this was some kind of brick and mortar institution and that their heirlooms or finds would be kept in perpetuity.
+The Phoenix Masonry website started not long after ours did and in the beginning they had all sorts of eye candy at a time when pictures of 'things Masonic' on the web were very scarce.
+They went about accumulating things that they'd show on their site, some apparently DONATED by kind-hearted Masons or their families.
+It can only be assumed they thought this was some kind of brick and mortar institution and that their heirlooms or finds would be kept in perpetuity.
 In fact, such donations are ENCOURAGED as is seen by the statement below.

 "We hope that this museum becomes an inspiration to those who have visited and would like to "Thank" again the many Brethren and individuals who donated their time and artifacts to bring this project through to fruition.
 If you have an item that you would like to donate in your name or "In Memory" of another or a special Masonic item of interest that you might just want to share pictures of with others, please contact the curator at...."
 (Phoenix Masonry website accessed 31 August 2009.
 Link here)